eddy8/LightCMS/SECURITY.md

 ## Reporting a Vulnerability

- If you discover any security related issues, please email MAINTAINER EMAIL HERE instead of using the issue tracker.
+ If you discover any security related issues, please email sjh717142@gmail.com instead of using the issue tracker.